Battle of Petrovaradin: Battle

 At this decisive moment, Eugene sent Ebergenyi's cavalry to attack the left wing while ordering Württemberg's battalions to attack the right supporting by cuirassiers.
-At the same time Eugene sent the reserve of Lõffelholz to secure the center that was now moving forward.
+At the same time Eugene sent the reserve of Lõffelholz to secure the centre that was now moving forward.
 Meanwhile, the cannons of the fortress started ripping into the Turkish lines.
-János Pálffy with the Habsburg cavalry pushed back the Ottoman Cavalry blocking simultaneously the escape route of the Janissaries, the Habsburg infantry moved in after the remaining Turks.
+János Pálffy with the Habsburg cavalry pushed back the Ottoman cavalry blocking simultaneously the escape route of the Janissaries, the Habsburg infantry moved in after the remaining Turks.
 Eugene launched a general attack leading the charge himself against the Ottoman's encampment.
 Damat Ali Pasha who, at the head of his bodyguard, plunged into the battle in a desperate charge, was killed, as well as the governors of Anatolia and Adana, Türk Ahmed Pasha and Hüseyn Pasha, along with 20,000 men.
-The Imperialists loss were 3,695 common soldiers and 469 officers.
+The Imperial losses were 3,695 common soldiers and 469 officers.
 The battle was over by 2 pm.
 Eugene of Savoy had taken only five hours to rout the Ottomans.
 Eugene wrote his report on the battle from Damad Ali's tent, reporting the seizure of 172 cannons, 156 banners, and five horse-tail standards as well as the Turkish war chest.

 Aftermath

-The Imperial Army spent the 5th and 6th of August on the battlefield, on the 7th it crossed the left bank of the Danube.
+The Austrian Army spent 5 and 6 August on the battlefield, on 7 August it crossed the left bank of the Danube.
 A cavalry group made up of 1,400 riders, including 200 hussars, under General Carl Graf von Eckh set out in pursuit of the Turks.

 Within 20 days, Eugene had marched his army into the Banat, subduing the countryside with the help of Serbian irregulars and besieged the fortress of Temeşvar, which had been in Ottoman hands since 1552; on 16 October, after a siege of 43 days, Temeşvar surrendered.
-It was followed by Belgrade, which fell into the hands of the Habsburg armies on 18 August 1717, when once again Eugene led the Austrian army to victory against superior forces, advancing for the first time deep into Ottoman territory.
+It was followed by Belgrade, which fell to the Habsburg armies on 18 August 1717, when once again Eugene led the Austrian army to victory against superior forces, advancing for the first time deep into Ottoman territory.

 Legacy

-A pilgrimage church was built at Tekije, on the hill overlooking the battlefield, it houses the shrine of Our Lady of the Snows.
-The church has both Catholic and Orthodox altars and both Christian denominations use it.
+A pilgrimage church was built at Tekije (part of Petrovaradin), on the hill overlooking the battlefield.
+It houses the shrine of Our Lady of the Snows.
 The site is a place of pilgrimage every 5 August.

-At the place of the battlefield on Vezirac hill in Petrovaradin, a monument that honors the victory of the Austrian army was erected in 1902, designed by Zagreb architect Herman Bollé.
+At the place of the battlefield on Vezirac hill in Petrovaradin, a monument that honours the victory of the Austrian army was erected in 1902, designed by Zagreb architect Hermann Bollé.